LucCADORET/crypto-data-fetcher/README.md

 Crypto data fetcher is a simple wrapper of the [Cryptowatch REST API](https://cryptowat.ch/docs/api) OHLCV endpoint, providing useful features such as:

+- Fetch OHLCV data on various exchanges and various pairs
 - Recording fetched data in a hdf5 file
 - Querying only missing data (according to existing h5 records)